How Far Is A Klick?

-A click is equal to 1 Kilometer.
-Maps for land are measured in meters and charts for water navigation are measured in yards or nautical miles (2000 yards).
-Grid squares on land maps are measured in meters.
-Since World War I, the United States and the British military started using the metric systems when performing combined operations with the French who used the metric system.
-The maps were made by the French and the term kilometer became a fixture in the United States military lexicon after World War I.
+Since World War I, the U.S. and U.K. military have used the metric systems when performing combined operations with the French who used the metric system.
+The maps were made by the French and the term "kilometer" became part of U.S military lexicon after World War I.

 Since World War II and the creation of NATO, all maps made and used by NATO members comply with the NATO Standardization Agreements.
 The Military Grid Reference System (MGRS) is the mapping system standard used by NATO military members for locating points on the earth and can pinpoint a place on Earth to the nearest meter.

 Some military historians believe that the term originated in Vietnam with the Australian Infantry.
-As the story goes, infantry soldiers would navigate by bearing (compass direction) and would measure distance by pacing (this was, of course, prior today's magical GPS devices).
+As the story goes, infantry soldiers would navigate by bearing (compass direction) and would measure distance by pacing (this was, of course, prior to GPS devices).

-Some American maps still also use the Longitude and Latitude system and continue to do so on the water.
-For instance, the Lat and Long of the White House in Washington DC is:
+Some American maps still also use the longitude and latitude system and continue to do so on the water.

 The United States Military uses the MGRS which is measured in meters and the Latitude and Longitude are measured in statute miles.